JonathanToro/JonathanToro.github.io/_posts/2016-11-5-MTA-Analysis.md

 ![alt text]({{ site.baseurl }}/images/demographic.png)

-Finally after looking at both graphs we were able conclude where to deploy WTWY's staff.
+Finally, we were able conclude where to deploy WTWY's staff.
 The 5 stations are 14th Street Union Square, 59th Street lines 456QNR, 72nd Street lines 123, 66th Street Lincoln Square, and 49th Street - 7th Ave.
 These recommendations were generated after taking traffic and demographics into consideration.